atulgoswami21/voiceit_android/README.md

 ```
 ### Get Enrollments

-To get a list of the existing enrollments simply call the getEnrollments method for the specific user like this with the following parameters: developerId, userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you)
+To get a list of the existing enrollments simply call the getEnrollments method for the specific user like this with the following parameters: userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you)

 ```java
 myVoiceIt.getEnrollments("developerUserId","d0CHipUXOk", new JsonHttpResponseHandler() {